pranshu97/Pet-Classification-Using-CNN/README.md

 # Dog-vs-Cat
-A Web App build on flask which takes an image as input and classifies it as a cat or dog.
+A Web App built on flask which takes an image as input and classifies it as a cat or dog.